oslocyclotronlab/OCLDAQ/nscope/README_nscope.txt

 in the manual.
 It will not be repeated here.
 The manual is silent, however, on the logic surrounding when the CFD is in use.
 Here we will describe more of the practical details associated with the CFD algorithm.

-The CFD algorithm is governed by a few parameters.
-There is a leading trapezoidal filter and a trailing trapezoidal filter that are subtracted from each other.
-The distance between these trapezoidal filters is configured by the CFD delay setting.
-Prior to subtraction, the trailing filter is scaled by (1/2)^(W+1), where W is the CFD scale factor.
-Along with these two parameters, there is also a threshold that must be overcome.
-All three of these parameters are adjustable from the CFD dialog.

 The user can enable or disable use of the CFD algorithm in the CSRA register.
 If CFD mode is disabled, then the algorithm is never used and the user will get